What is the purpose of the Office of Student Conduct?

 Bucknell University expects the student members of its community to uphold certain standards of community conduct.
 When the action of a student or student organization violates Bucknell's expectations of community conduct, those actions are subject to a process of review and resolution.
 The decision as to whether charges are to be pursued under the student conduct system or another system rests with the Dean of Students Office.
 Reports of conduct violating Bucknell's Community Conduct standards are filed with or forwarded to the Student Conduct Administrator (SCA) who decides on behalf of the University how to move forward.
-Moving forward could result in a pre-hearing resolution with a University administrator, an administrative hearing with an University administrator or Community Conduct Board (CCB) hearing.
+Moving forward could result in a community standards meeting with a University administrator, an administrative hearing with an University administrator or Community Conduct Board (CCB) hearing.

 During a meeting, the conduct officer will review the Code of Conduct and the Statement of Community Responsibility with the student, discuss the conduct process including the report and resolution options, and provide an opportunity for the student to share additional information regarding the incident.

 What's the standard outcome for an alcohol and/or subsequent alcohol violations?

 We handle each incident individually and we do not have standard outcomes.
 The impact and severity of a first time alcohol violation would have an impact on the outcome.
 If found in violation (or accepted responsibility), a Student Accountability Plan may include but is not limited to: parent/guardian notification, reflection essays designed to educate, restitution fees for damage or expenses as a result of the behavior, service within the University or Lewisburg communities, letters of apology, on-line tutorials to educate on the topic at hand, educational programming, including alcohol and other drugs evaluations, assessment or reflection activities.

 Who will be administering the Student Code of Conduct and Conduct Process?